liviakong/sum-rules/PythonHelp.md

    ```
    pip install numpy
    ```
-2. Check that you can import NumPy:
+2. In Mathematica, check that you can import NumPy:
    ```
    ExternalEvaluate["Python","import numpy as np; print(np.__version__)"]
    ```